 The recipe and restaurant recommendation requests from family and friends motivated me to start the blog, but this dish was how I discovered food blogs in the first place as I searched for a recipe.

 It wasn't that I was feeling particularly nostalgic for Hanoi as much as I was thinking of that summer in general.
 As I said, I didn't really get into this dish until I ate at the famous Cha Ca La Vong in Hanoi.
-I had eaten it before in America, but eating cha ca at the restaurant that invented the dish, which is so famous that the street is named after the restaurant, was a whole 'nother experience.
+I had eaten it before in America, but eating cha ca at the restaurant that invented the dish more than a century ago, which is so famous that the street is named after the dish, was a whole 'nother experience.
 Sure it cost 10 times more than what I normally paid for a meal in Vietnam, but some things needed to be experienced.
 Even if it's just once.

 Cooking with dill is a uniquely Northern Vietnamese ingredient.
 The unfamiliarity of this herb to most Vietnamese makes this dish less popular than it could be.
 It was hard for me to disassociate dill from pickles, but once I did, it became a lovely foil for fish.
 Sure I've had dill with salmon, but dill in Vietnamese cooking, especially in such copious amounts, was a new one for me.